ubc1729/infini-Juger/README.md

 # Local_Judge
 In competitive programming, stress testing is a technique of testing your solution on a multitude of random test cases to find possible bugs and problems in the code.

-Often, stress testing is performed with the help of a "stupid" brute-force solution for the problem, that may work correctly only on small test cases.
-The output of your solution is then compared against the output of the stupid solution to find possible mismatches.
+Often, stress testing is performed with the help of a brute-force solution for the problem, that may work correctly only on small test cases.
+The output of your solution is then compared against the output of the naive solution to find possible mismatches.

+## Random Number Generator
+Here `test_generator.cpp` uses [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister) to generate random numbers and [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) to shuffle elements of array (if necessary)

 ## Running on local linux machine
 Run the bash command `bash test.sh` it terminates when the output files differ, to force terminate use `Ctrl + C`